-2.7 Including files
+Including files

-In order to allow you a more flexible organization of your rules files, YARA provides the include directive.
-This directive works in a similar way to the #include pre-procesor directive in your C programs, which inserts the content of the specified source file into the current file during compilation.
+In order to allow for more flexible organization of your rules files, YARA provides the include directive.
+This directive works in a similar way to the #include pre-processor directive in C programs, which inserts the content of the specified source file into the current file during compilation.
 The following example will include the content of other.yar into the current file: